-Shortly, now, all of the internet– including Instagram— will be inundated with photos of everything that represents springtime.
+Shortly, now, all of the internet– including Instagram— will be inundated with photos of everything that represents springtime (including these Blondies).
 I don’t mind it, however.
 There’s something magical about the very first days of this season.

 I think it’s the feeling of relief after the expectation and anticipation for beautiful flowers, a fresh breeze, and the the sun encapsulating you in its rejuvenating blanket of light.
 Before getting caught up in the relief of winter being practically over, I’ve to share with you my blondie recipe– Nancy Drew Blondies from the book.
 It’s just necessary.

 I’m keeping this post short, as my novel-sized posts are only meant for those moments when I feel rather talkative, and there’s not much to say about this blondies recipe other than: they’re just really good.

 After the book was published, messages of all kinds trickled into my inboxes with photographs of the the recipes people were holding dear to their heart.
 As expected, the chocolate recipes became huge hits.
 For the folks that loathe chocolate or lack the need for a dessert with a healthy amount of the stuff, the Nancy Drew Blondies recipe kept reappearing as one of the ones at top of the list.

 I’ll be the first one to say, if you have my book, you can never go wrong with a chocolate recipe– especially if you love chocolate.
 But in the case that you’re like my sister and mom, and prefer chocolate once in a blue moon, or if you’re in the mood for something different, these are the way to go.
 These blondies are rich, crackly-topped, taste of butterscotch, and they have the perfect indiscreet amount of chocolate which gets a bit swirled when stirred into the warm batter.